mattbalmer/mb-scrollbar/README.md

     // which allows the scope to compile first.
 It also requires the 'mbScrollbar' Service to be injected mbScrollbar.recalculate();

+Also note that when the scrollbar is no longer necessary, it will automatically hide.
+Should you require any custom styling, you may target the following classes on the element with the `mb-scrollbar` attribute

+    .has-scrollbar - when the content is scrollable .no-scrollbar - when the content is NOT scrollable

 ## Configuration

 You should pass an object as the value of `mb-scrollbar`.
 Here is an example with all of the attributes you may set.
 Shown values are the default values.